purpleidea/oh-my-vagrant/README.md

 * The current name is obviously a nod to the success of the 'oh-my-zsh' project, although I'm actually a bash user :)
 * It is an attempt to provide a general purpose environment to make it easier to get hacking on vagrant+puppet+docker things.
 * There are still some unresolved issues, but it can be useful as reference, or as a starting point for a hacker to customize.
-* I've published a number of articles about this environment:
+* There are a number of published articles about this environment:
   * [https://ttboj.wordpress.com/2014/09/03/introducing-oh-my-vagrant/](https://ttboj.wordpress.com/2014/09/03/introducing-oh-my-vagrant/)
   * [https://ttboj.wordpress.com/2015/04/08/sharing-dev-environments-with-oh-my-vagrant/](https://ttboj.wordpress.com/2015/04/08/sharing-dev-environments-with-oh-my-vagrant/)
   * [https://ttboj.wordpress.com/2015/04/20/docker-containers-in-oh-my-vagrant/](https://ttboj.wordpress.com/2015/04/20/docker-containers-in-oh-my-vagrant/)